brezaei/G-LBM/README.md

 For running the trained model on eacch video execute the code/test.py by proper input arguments.

 ## Reference
 Rezaei, Behnaz, Amirreza Farnoosh, and Sarah Ostadabbas.
-"G-LBM: Generative Low-dimensional Background Model Estimation from Video Sequences." arXiv preprint arXiv:2003.07335 (2020).
+"G-LBM: Generative Low-dimensional Background Model Estimation from Video Sequences."
+In Proceedings of the European Conference on Computer Vision (ECCV).
+2020.